hurbeana/dse_markdown/index.md

     - i.e. business analysis is equally important to technical solution
 * Modularization yields Parallelization → [Amdahl‘s Law]

-### Microservices: Pattern Languages

-* A pattern is a reusable solution to a problem
-* Selected microservices patterns following:
-    - Database per Service Pattern (mandatory for the lab!)
-    - Saga pattern (to compensate for absence of ACID)
-    - Transactional outbox (insert into DB and publish message ‘all-or-nothing’)
-    - Externalized configuration
-    - API gateway (mandatory for the lab!)
-    - Circuit Breaker
-    - Client-side UI composition

 ### Crucial Questions

 #### Why not stick to SOA?